BrowserWorks/website/src/content/docs/docs/support/android/qr-camera-access.md

 ---
+slug: support/android/qr-camera-access
 title: Grant camera access to Waterfox for Android
 label: Grant camera access to Waterfox for Android
 ---

-Waterfox's built-in QR code reader lets you [visit web pages scanned from a QR code when available](/scan-qr-codes-waterfox-android).
+Waterfox's built-in QR code reader lets you [visit web pages scanned from a QR code when available](/support/android/scan-qr-codes-waterfox-android).
 Waterfox will need access to your camera in order to scan codes.
 Here's how to change it in your settings:

 1. Open your Android settings by tapping the Settings app on your device.
 2. Tap Apps & notifications (this might have a different label on your version of Android).